 - The home of the famous Sydney Opera House and Harbour Bridge (mm apparently you can climb on it, I’ll try that…)

-- Winery, pub and sport culture – also music culture (the tenor singer and concert outside Sydney Opera house)
+- Winery, pub and sports culture – also music culture (the tenor singer and concert outside Sydney Opera house)

 - People so relax, casual and friendly